aniket-nath/aniket-nath.github.io/_portfolio/portfolio-5.md

 Study of the non-linear dynamo equation in the context of scales relevant to galaxies is pivotal to get an insight into the dynamos that generate the magnetic fields of galaxies.
 In this project, we have investigated the dynamo equation, starting off from the Induction equation.
 We have observed how diffusion comes into play, and adding alpha-omega terms at certain levels makes the dynamo action active.
 We also add the fountain flow term in the dynamo equation and see how the fields change over time.

 ### Introduction
 All phenomenons of large-scale magnetic field generation are modelled using equation of Magnetohydrodynamics.
 To start off, we essentially write the Induction Equation in terms of the Mean Field Component of the Magnetic Fields.
 On writing this equation in cylindrical coordinates, we get three equations dictating the evolution of Magentic field components in the $r$, $\phi$, and $z$ components of the equation.
 First to see how the dynamo is actually powered up through the $\alpha$, $\Omega$ dynamo, we shall do a part by part analysis.
 We also wish to explore fountain flows in Galaxies and how they affect dynamo equations.
 We have taken theoretical motivation from (Rodrigues et. al., ).
-Thus we first have the indcution equation which is given by
+Thus we first have the induction equation which is given by
 <center>
 $$
 \frac{\partial \mathbf{B}}{\partial t} = \nabla \times (\mathbf{v} \times \mathbf{B}) + \eta \nabla^2 \mathbf{B}